Skip to content

 Is It Hard to Get Into Southeast Technical College?
 Acceptance Rate & Requirements

 As a public institution in Sioux Falls, South Dakota, Southeast Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 56%.
+The graduation rate is roughly 56%.

 Can I Afford It?